 10. Created (and run) by scientists for the benefit of Science rather than profit.

-eCM has a group page "eCM Journal and Conferences" on LinkedIn, just click on the button and sign in to get to the group.
+eCM has a group page "eCM Journal and Conferences" on LinkedIn and Facebook and is also active on Twitter, just click on the relevant button.

-eCM was one of the first open access scientific journals. eCM is a Not-for-profit Publisher. eCM initiated the transparent review process (now known as open peer review) including a transparent route to becoming a member of the eCM International Review Panel. eCM publishes preclinical research in the musculoskeletal field (Trauma, Maxillofacial (including dental), Spine and Orthopaedics).eCM Journal is published by AO Research Institute Davos, a Not-for-Profit foundation in Switzerland.
+In 1999, eCM started the concept of free science publication. eCM was one of the first open access scientific journals in the world and initiated the transparent review process (now known as open peer review), including a transparent route to becoming a member of the eCM International Review Panel. eCM publishes preclinical research in the musculoskeletal field (Trauma, Maxillofacial (including dental), Spine and Orthopaedics) and it is published by AO Research Institute Davos, a Not-for-Profit foundation in Switzerland.

 Open Access Compliant

 All publications in eCM have been immediately freely available upon publication since eCM was conceived in 1999: articles are freely accessible to the public without any embargo period, irrespective of who funded the research.
 This is equivalent to the new term "Gold Open Access", where articles are immediately available for others to read, download and share (e.g. can be uploaded on ResearchGate).

 Since 2016, all eCM articles are held within the CLOCKSS digital archive to ensure they remain available forever.
 CLOCKSS (Controlled LOCKSS) is a not-for-profit joint venture between the world’s leading academic publishers and research libraries, whose mission is to build a sustainable, geographically distributed dark archive to ensure the long-term survival of web-based scholarly publications for the benefit of the greater global research community.

 Universities and Research Institutes are allowed to keep electronic PDF copies of eCM final published articles at following conditions: